Partial Preterism Refuted

 6. Is the book of Revelation concerned with Jerusalem's fall in AD 70 or Christ's universal return?

 What is the overarching theme of Revelation and how does it affect the preterist interpretation?
 I believe we can answer this by simply pointing to verse 7 of chapter 1, which reads, "Behold he cometh with the clouds....".
-Therefore it would seem that the book's overwhelming preoccupation is the return of Christ and the world's final judgement.
+Therefore, it would seem that the book's overwhelming preoccupation is focused on the return of Christ and the world's final judgement.
 We find this theme echoed again in Revelation chapter 3:

 Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth (Rev. 3:10).